Loading...

 How Do I Move with Less Downtime?

 Switching to a new host can be a complicated process.
-Follow the steps below to ensure a smooth and painless transition to your new host.
+Follow the steps below to move with less downtime as you transition to your new hosting provider.

 Step 1: Sign up with your new hosting company

 Join your new host.
-Do NOT cancel with your old hosting provider or tell them you are canceling, as this could prematurely terminate your site and cause downtime.
+Do NOT cancel with your old hosting provider or notify them yet, as this could prematurely terminate your website and cause unnecessary downtime during the hosting migration process.

 Step 2: Make a backup of your files

-At this point, you should have hosting accounts with two hosting providers (the old host and the new host).
-You will now migrate your entire site from the old host to the new one.
-This can be done by connecting to the old host's FTP, downloading all your files, then connecting to the new host's FTP and uploading all your files (maintaining the same file and folder structure).
+At this point, you should have hosting accounts with both your old and new hosting providers.
+To move your website to a new server, connect to the old host via FTP, download all files, then upload them to your new host using the same file and folder structure.
 More information on FTP can be found in our FTP Getting Started article.

-You must also backup any databases on the old host (contact the old host for instructions) and upload the backup files to the new host via FTP.
-You must then restore your databases from those backup files; this can be done via SSH or cPanel's phpMyAdmin.
+Back up any databases on your old host (contact them if needed) and upload the backup files to your new host via FTP.
+Then restore the databases using SSH or cPanel’s phpMyAdmin.

 Step 4: Update the DNS

-DNS name servers usually look like this (replace yourhostname.com with your host's actual domain name):
+Example DNS format (replace yourhostname.com with your host's actual domain name):

 Once you have the correct DNS, go to the registrar, the company where you purchased your domain name, to make the change.
 If you bought your domain name from your host, you must ask them to make the DNS changes.
 If you bought your domain name from HostGator, we are happy to help you or even make the DNS changes.